stursunova/data_analysis/README.md

-# udacity_projects
+# Data analysis related projects

-udacity_projects is a repository for my projects which I made or related to udacity's nanodegrees.
+This is a repository for my data analytics projects which I made for study.

 ### Issues
 If you find any typos or things to be corrected - let me know.